Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - **Engagement:** NURA ERP Architecture
 - **Engagement ID:** `ENG-NURA-ERP-001`
 - **Status:** ACTIVE
-- **Memory status:** UPDATED WORKING VERSION — OPEN ISSUE #1 PROJECT LIFECYCLE / SETUP / OPERATIONAL CONTROL RESOLVED; PART PROPAGATION PENDING
+- **Memory status:** UPDATED WORKING VERSION — OPEN ISSUES #1, #2, #7, #11/#12 RESOLVED AT ARCHITECTURE-DECISION LEVEL; FULL CROSS-PART REWRITE / SYNCHRONIZATION PENDING
-- **Current architecture state:** Parts 00–03 developed; controlled normalization is required before Part 04.
+- **Current architecture state:** Parts 00–03 developed but materially stale against accepted post-v1.2 decisions.
+Remaining business questions are being closed before a full rewrite/synchronization of Parts 00–03.
+Master architecture structure now includes future Part 07 — Solution Architecture and renumbers Enterprise Architecture to Part 08.
 - **Purpose of this memory:** compact working memory of the current NURA ERP architecture.
 It is not a transcript, Bootstrap ledger, or substitute for the architecture Parts.
 - **Canonical baseline persistence:** baseline `ENGAGEMENT_MEMORY.md` v1.0 is user-confirmed as canonically persisted in the canonical Engagement Git repository.
 The same confirmation applies to the baseline `ARCHITECT_PROFESSIONAL_BACKGROUND.md` and updated `00_ENGAGEMENT_MANIFEST.md` referenced by this Engagement.
 - **Canonical persistence:** Canonical persistence of the current version is determined by the canonical Engagement repository and its version history.
 This runtime has no verified canonical write path and does not claim to perform canonical writes.